avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Go back to :ref:`com1DFAAlgorithm:Algorithm graph`

-    - The change of mass due to the entrainment.

-    - The change of momentum.
-Indeed, the entrained snow was accelerated from rest to the speed of the avalanche.

-    - The loss of momentum due to the plowing or erosion phenomena.
-The entrained mass bounds with the ground needs to be broken.

-These 3 terms are further detailed in :ref:`Entrainment <theoryCom1DFA:Entrainment:>`.

-In the numerics, the mass is updated according to the entrainment model in :py:func:`com1DFAPy.DFAfunctionsCython.computeEntMassAndForce`.
-The velocity is updated immediately after using an implicit formulation.

-Go back to :ref:`com1DFAAlgorithm:Algorithm graph`

 Compute lateral pressure forces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The lateral pressure forces are related to the gradient of the flow depth.
+The lateral pressure forces are related to the gradient of the flow depth (:ref:`DFAnumerics:Forces discretization`).
 This gradient
-is computed using a smoothed particle hydrodynamic method.
+is computed using a smoothed particle hydrodynamic method (:ref:`DFAnumerics:SPH gradient`).
 This force is added to the :math:`F_{SPH}`.